NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

-# Welcome to rhe Online-Shopping Model Repository!
+# Welcome to the Online-Shopping Model Repository!

 ## About

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on online-shopping activities.
+This is a Mini-Project for the module SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on online-shopping activities.

 Source data retrieved from [eCommerce behavior data from multi category store by MICHAEL KECHINOV](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store)

 For more details on datasets, please view: [The Dataset Collections](https://github.com/NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/blob/main/Dataset.md).

 ## Table of Content